 And if the chlorine is detectable, the next cup of coffee will be awful.
 A simple water filter jug with active carbon (such as a Brita filter) often removes unwanted flavors but may not yield the ideal water for brewing coffee.

-During the brewing process, water serves as a solvent, extracting the flavors from the coffee.
-This is where the water’s quality comes into play, as hardness and mineral content can have a big impact on how the coffee brews.
+During brewing, water serves as a solvent, extracting the flavors from the coffee.
+This is where the water’s quality comes into play, as hardness and mineral content can significantly impact how the coffee brews.

-Aside from a good flavor and just a little hardness, there isn’t too much else we want in the water, but the relatively low mineral content is desirable.
-Manufacturers of mineral water are required to list the mineral content on the bottle and it is usually described as the total dissolved solids (TDS), or the ‘dry residue at 180 °C’ (365°F).
+Aside from a good flavor and just a little hardness, we don’t want much else in the water, but the relatively low mineral content is desirable.
+Manufacturers of mineral water are required to list the mineral content on the bottle, and it is usually described as the total dissolved solids (TDS) or the ‘dry residue at 180 °C’ (365°F).

 The Specialty Coffee Association of America (SCAA) publishes suggested guidelines for the perfect water for coffee brewing.
 The table below offers a summary.

-If you want to understand the quality of your domestic water supply, contact your water supply company or look on its website, as most are obliged to publish data on the content of their water.
-If you can’t find this information, buy a water-testing kit from a pet shop (sold to test the water in fish tanks), which will give you accurate readings of the key elements.
+If you want to understand the quality of your domestic water supply, contact your water supply company or look on its website, as most are obliged to publish data on their water content.
+If you can’t find this information, buy a water-testing kit from a pet shop (sold for testing the water in fish tanks), giving you accurate readings of the key elements.

 Although all of this information may appear to be overwhelming and complicated, it can be simplified as follows:

 - Use tap water if you reside in a region with soft to moderately hard water, but filter it first to improve the taste.

 - Bottled water is the best option for brewing coffee if you reside in a region with moderate to hard water.
 Choose bottled water near the goals above; supermarket own-brand waters have a lower mineral concentration than big-brand waters.
 While bottled water is not ideal, you must use acceptable water for brewing if you want to get the most out of your coffee.